No products found in the "Automated Guided Vehicles AGVs" category.

-Typically battery powered, AGV systems consist of multiple vehicles that navigate along pre-defined guide paths.
-Vehicles navigate in the facility using several guidance technologies including floor-surface mounted magnetic tape or bars, lasers, optical sensors, and magnet/gyroscope based inertial guidance.
+So, typically battery powered, AGV systems consist of multiple vehicles that navigate along pre-defined guide paths.
+So vehicles navigate in the facility using several guidance technologies including floor-surface mounted magnetic tape or bars, lasers, optical sensors, and magnet/gyroscope based inertial guidance.
 These guidance technologies make it easy to change the routes and expand the AGV system in response to facility changes for a flexible and scalable material handling solution.

 How Are Automatic Guided Vehicles Used?

 AGVs are used in a variety of areas to support processing and handling throughout a facility:

 Transportation: Loading pallets and loose parts.